donaldwuid/unreal_source_explained/main/rendering.md

 };
 ```

-For static mesh batches, they are stored in their primitive, such as,
+For static mesh batches, they are stored in their primitive, see the ownership chain below,

 - `FPrimitiveSceneInfo* FPrimitiveSceneProxy::PrimitiveSceneInfo`
 - `TArray<FStaticMeshBatch> FPrimitiveSceneInfo::StaticMeshes`